Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Summary of discussion Limitations

-In general, due to small sample sizes (especially in the three-qubit \acrshort{dcn} survey) and large fluctuations (possibly due to large deviations of learner prerequisites), we can only suspect indicators of positive effects of presenting a visualization regarding performance and cognitive load.
+Due to small sample sizes (especially in the three-qubit \ac{dcn} survey) and large fluctuations (possibly due to large deviations of learner prerequisites), we can only identify indications of positive effects of presenting a visualization regarding performance and cognitive load.
 The circumstances and contexts in which these possible effects occur should be investigated more thoroughly.
-Reevaluation of the test instrument can be based on fine tuning to make the questions in parts A and B of the surveys more similar.
-In addition, future studies could further investigate the competence of students when presented with only a visualization and how this representational competence impacts possible benefits of presenting a visualization in addition to the Dirac notation.
+This study covered a broad range of different contexts, and, therefore, compromises had to be made with regard to the number of questions for each question type.
+To answer \textbf{RQ3}, reevaluation of the test instruments can be based on fine-tuning to make the questions in parts A and B of the surveys more similar.
+This can be done with respect to questions asking about, e.g., the state after measurement or entanglement, ensuring that all participants are presented with amplitude-type and phase-type questions in both parts of the survey.
+This would either mean an increase in the number of questions or a narrowing of question types.
+Due to the already large number and high complexity of the questions, we recommend the second option.